-The format of the CASC exam is that candidates complete two circuits, each of eight stations.
-Usually of course this is face to face, giving you the benefit of understanding body language and the importnace of being in close proximity of the "patient".
+The format of the MRCPsych CASC exam is that candidates complete two circuits, each of eight stations.
+Usually of course, this is face-to-face, giving you the benefit of understanding body language and the importnace of being in close proximity of the "patient".
 However, the inline CASC exam has been carefully designed to ensire minimal impact on the test.

 The format is unchanged, in each CASC station you will encounter a roleplayer from whom you must elicit key information related to the task that you have been set.

-Candidates who were planning to enter the Singapore and Hong Kong CASCs are now welcome to apply to sit the online versions that will take place in January and September 2021.
+All candidates, including those who were planning to enter the Singapore and Hong Kong CASCs in are now welcome to apply to sit the online versions that will take place in September 2021.